B.A.R.K. Team

 Freya Green, Program Coordinator

-Freya is an Okanagan School of Education Master of Arts in Education alumni.
-Her research interests include understanding the effects of canine-assisted interventions on first-responder and student well-being.
+Her research interests include examining the effects of canine-assisted interventions on first-responder and student well-being and understanding the mechanisms within canine-assisted interventions that elicit well-being outcomes.
 Learn more about Freya and her research in this UBC In the Field Feature.

-Publications
+Journal Publications

 Green, F. L. L. & Binfet, J. T. (2023).
 Beyond Cuddling Canines: Exploring Students’ Perceptions of the Importance of Touch in an On-Campus Canine-Assisted Intervention.
 Emerging Adulthood, 11(5). https://doi.org/10.1177/21676968231188754